So, how do I do it

 magnetic film).
 Lubrication of acetate base audio tape is is usually a matter of

 adding moisture and is only undertaken as a last resort.

-My equipment has been modified so that the customers audio tape never
+My equipment has been modified so that the customers audio tape never touches

-oxide that contains the audio.
+contains the audio.